akpotter/github-proxmark3-standalone-lf-emulator/README.md

 export PATH=${PATH}:${DEVKITARM}/bin
 make

-Instructions for using LF standalone emulation mode on the elechouse RDV2 version of the proxmark3 can be found at: https://legacysecuritygroup.com/index.php/categories/9-rfid/7-proxmark-3-emulating-hid-tags-in-standalone-mode
+Instructions for using LF standalone emulation/cloning mode on the elechouse RDV2 version of the proxmark3 can be found at: https://legacysecuritygroup.com/index.php/categories/9-rfid/7-proxmark-3-emulating-hid-tags-in-standalone-mode
 </pre>